Kashagan Field: Development

 The field is developed by the international consortium under the North Caspian Sea Production Sharing Agreement.
 The Agreement is made up of 7 companies consisting of Eni (16.81%), Royal Dutch Shell (16.81%), TotalEnergies (16.81%), ExxonMobil (16.81%), KazMunayGas (16.81%), China National Petroleum Corporation (8.4%), Inpex (7.56%).

+Development of the Kashagan offshore facilities from 2000 to 2026, shown in Landsat satellite imagery.

 The main development for the field operation is a structure named Island D, connected with 12 oil wells.
 It consists of two trains of production, separating oil and gas, delivering them to the onshore plant and dehydrating and partly re-injecting the sour gas into the reservoir.
 In 2012, about 5,000 workers were employed there.
 Oil is transported onshore by a 92 km long pipeline.
 Workers are accommodated on the living quarters barge Vivaldi delivered by Wagenborg Offshore in cooperation with Wagenborg Kazakhstan B.V. and Ersai Caspian Contractor LLC.

 The initial production is expected to be 90000 oilbbl/d.
 It should reach a production rate of 370000 oilbbl/d.